From structure mining to unsupervised exploration of atomic octahedral networks: Results

-In addition to rationalizing the observed trends, looking across polytypes with similar building units help identify design principles relating to (i) dimensionality tuning by changing connectivity, and (ii) building unit augmentation.
+In addition to rationalizing the observed trends, examination across polytypes with similar building units helps identify design principles related to (i) dimensionality tuning by changing connectivity, and (ii) building unit augmentation.
 For principle (i), we find that the dimensionality may be tuned by the octahedral connectivity within the inorganic framework.
-This enables the use of ES or FS multimers to construct, in principle, ONs of any dimension (0D-3D), expanding the perovskite motif with single CS octahedra.
-Although dimensional tuning has been discussed in the context of purely inorganic materials \cite{Tulsky2001}, for hybrid metalates such as iodoplumbates, the vast space of admissible organic cations suggests the possibility of fine-tuning the material properties by changing the inorganic framework.
-For principle (ii), we find that accommodation of the unit network to different organic cations may also be achieved by augmenting the secondary unit, such as from 1-mers or 2-mers to 6-mers, which are all found in the hybrid iodoplumbate dataset.
-These principles are further discussed and illustrated with examples in Supplementary Figs. \ref{fig:continuum}-\ref{fig:modular_design}.
+This enables the use of ES or FS multimers to construct, in principle, ONs of any dimension (0D-3D), greatly expanding the perovskite motif with single CS octahedra.
+Although dimensional tuning has been discussed in the context of purely inorganic materials \cite{Tulsky2001}, for hybrid metalates such as iodoplumbates, the vast space of admissible organic cations \cite{karimitari2024} suggests the possibility of fine-tuning the material properties by changing the inorganic framework.
+For principle (ii), we find that accommodation of the ON to different organic cations may also proceed by augmenting the secondary unit, such as from 1-mers or 2-mers to 6-mers, which are all found in the A$_x$Pb$_y$I$_z$ dataset.
+Besides (unidirectional) stacking, which defines polytypism \cite{Guinier1984}, circular arrangements stand out as another distinguishing spatial construction \cite{krautscheid1999}.
+The two principles outlined here are further discussed and illustrated with examples in Figs. \fcontinuum-\fmodulardesign.